 Balance

-When pedalling off the seat, the majority of your weight should be over your pedals.
-You should be relying on your legs to keep yourself up, and be light on your arms.
 If you’re new to Spinning class, you will have a tendency to use your arms to support yourself.
 This is expected, and as your strength and balance improve, your goal is to rely on your legs to stay up.

 Stay hydrated